COME ON IN AND BROWSE A BIT...

 Photo from Library of Congress / Elmer Johnson

-The Fed's Regional Plan for the Greenbelt project.
+The Regional Plan for the Greenbelt project.
 The city would occupy a 3,400-acre site in Maryland's Prince George's County.
-There would be 885 units, which would house over 3,000 residents.
+There would be 885 units, housing over 3,000 residents.

 Graphic from Library of Congress / 1936